-Maximum authentication duration Define the maximum duration for the session of an authenticated user period, the firewall will delete the user from its table of authenticated user logging out the user.
+Maximum authentication duration Define the maximum duration for the session of an authenticated user.
+After this period, the firewall will delete the user from its table of authenticated users, thereby logging out the user.
 This duration is to be defined in seconds or minutes.
-It is set by defaut seconds, or 10 hours. users, thereby t to 36000 Refresh user group updates If the Active Directory has been configured on the firewall (Directory comodule), the firewall will check for possible changes made to LDAP directory configuration then send this the SSO agent.
-This duration defined in seconds, minutes or hours, is set by default to seconds, or 1 hour. ectory groups. information to Disconnection detection With this option, authenticated users can be deleted when an associated or when a session is shut down.
-This test to detect which hosts are confirewall is carried out either by pinging or by the registry database method is not enabled, the user will only be disconnected after the authentication period, even if his session is shut down. nected to the nod.
-Detection method Select a log off method from PING or Registry database: PING: the SSO agent tests the accessibility of all hosts authenticate firewall every 60 seconds by default.
-If it gets a host unreachable response or no response is received fro address after the defined period, the SSO agent will send a logout re firewall.
-The firewall will then will delete the user associated with this from its table of authenticated users, logging the user out of the firewall operating system to store information about the system's configuration installed software.
-This method makes it possible to detect a closed host that is still running.
-If there is a positive response to the ping, the SSO agent will log in rehost and check in the Registry database the list of users with a sess the host.
-This makes it possible to update the firewall's table of authusers. m an IP quest to the s IP address wall. ndows ion and session on a Consider offline after If a host does not respond to the ping after this period, it will be disconnected.
-The firewall will then delete the user associated from its table of authenticated users.
-This duration defined in sminutes or hours, is set by default to 5 minutes. with this host Disconnection detection With this option, authenticated users can be deleted when an associated or when a session is shut down.
-This test to detect which hosts are confirewall is carried out either by pinging or by the registry database method is not enabled, the user will only be disconnected after the authentication period, even if his session is shut down. nected to the nod.
-Enable DNS host With this option, you can manage changes to the IP addresses of user workstations IP addresses.
+It is set by default to 36000 seconds, or 10 hours.
+Refresh user group updates If the Active Directory has been configured on the firewall (Directory configuration module), the firewall will check for possible changes made to LDAP directory groups.
+The firewall will then update its directory configuration then send this information to the SSO agent.
+This duration defined in seconds, minutes or hours, is set by default to 3600 seconds, or 1 hour.
+Disconnection detection With this option, authenticated users can be deleted when an associated host logs off or when a session is shut down.
+This test to detect which hosts are connected to the firewall is carried out either by pinging or by the registry database method.
+If this method is not enabled, the user will only be disconnected after the defined authentication period, even if his session is shut down.
+Detection method Select a log off method from PING or Registry database: PING: the SSO agent tests the accessibility of all hosts authenticated on the firewall every 60 seconds by default.
+If it gets a host unreachable response or no response is received from an IP address after the defined period, the SSO agent will send a logout request to the firewall.
+The firewall will then will delete the user associated with this IP address from its table of authenticated users, logging the user out of the firewall.
+Registry: the Registry database (BDR) is a database used by the Windows operating system to store information about the system's configuration and installed software.
+This method makes it possible to detect a closed session on a host that is still running.
+If there is a positive response to the ping, the SSO agent will log in remotely to the host and check in the Registry database the list of users with a session open on the host.
+This makes it possible to update the firewall's table of authenticated users.
+Consider offline after If a host does not respond to the ping after this period, it will be considered disconnected.
+The firewall will then delete the user associated with this host from its table of authenticated users.
+This duration defined in seconds, minutes or hours, is set by default to 5 minutes.
+Disconnection detection With this option, authenticated users can be deleted when an associated host logs off or when a session is shut down.
+This test to detect which hosts are connected to the firewall is carried out either by pinging or by the registry database method.
+If this method is not enabled, the user will only be disconnected after the defined authentication period, even if his session is shut down.
+Enable DNS host lookup With this option, you can manage changes to the IP addresses of user workstations and authenticate users who have logged in to hosts that have several IP addresses.